πΈπΈ South Sudan

 Do not travel

-toΒ South Sudan due to risk of unrest, crime, kidnapping, landmines, and health threats.Β
+toΒ South Sudan due to risk of unrest, crime, kidnapping, landmines, and health risks.

 Β

-The U.S. government has limited ability to provide emergency consular services to U.S. citizens in South Sudan.
+The U.S. government has limited ability to provide emergency consular services to U.S. citizens in South Sudan due to the health and security situation

 - U.S. government personnel working in South Sudan are under a strict curfew.